H5GG/H5GG/README.md

 setWindowDrag(x, y, width, height); //Set the area of the draggable floating window in the H5 page

 setWindowTouch (whether to respond to touch); //true=the entire floating window is impenetrable by touch, false=the entire floating window can be touched by touch

-setWindowTouch(x, y, width, height); //Set the touch-operable area in the H5 page separately, and touch outside the area can penetrate

 setWindowVisible (whether to display), //Set the visibility of the floating window, true=display, false=hidden